Calling all troop leaders

 Seaport Slumbers are an excellent group activity for your troop.
 Cub scouts may also earn their "Finding Your Way" adventure loop and pin during any of our Seaport Slumbers.

-For more information, or to schedule a visit, program, or Seaport Slumber for your troop, please contact the Group Sales Department at 215.413.8630 or email@example.com.
+For more information, or to schedule a visit, program, or Seaport Slumber for your troop, please contact Melania Majowicz at 215-413-8663 or firstname.lastname@example.org.

 Slumbers include hands-on activities, gallery and ship exploration, evening snack and continental breakfast.
 All children participating will receive a souvenir activity patch.

-Cub Scouts may earn their Maps and Compass Academic Belt Loop and Pin during any of these slumbers.
+Cub Scouts may earn their "Finding Your Way" Adventure Loop and Pin during this slumbers.
 Activities included in the overnight meet the requirements for the Maps and Compass Belt Loop.
-Please remember that Scouts will receive verification that they completed the requirements, however, Independence Seaport Museum does not provide the belt loops or pins.
+Please remember that Scouts will receive verification that they completed the requirements, however, Independence Seaport Museum does not provide the belt loops.

 $50 per person.
 A 30 person minimum is required to reserve the night.
 Dates are flexible and can be arranged to accommodate your group!